-If you are really serious about learning German and want to maximize your time then you should consider using an German language course to further aide you in your quest to learn German.
+If you are really serious about learning German and want to maximize your time then you should consider using a German language course to further aid you in your quest to learn German.
 There are several great programs out there that deliver a great language learning experience.
-The advantages of a language learning program is the organization and having a next step already lined up.
+The advantages of a language learning program are the organization and having a next step already lined up.

-Most break down the lessons into 30 minute intervals that can fit into any type of schedule.
-Flexibly to retry a lesson to make sure you understand what you are learning and give you confidence in succeeding.
+Most break down the lessons into 30-minute intervals that can fit into any type of schedule.
+Flexible to retry a lesson to make sure you understand what you are learning and give you confidence in succeeding.

-Examples of great German language programs can be found below.
+Examples of great Online German language programs can be found below.